Company Interview Guide

 60 min

 SQL-heavy round with focus on advanced query patterns and optimization.
 Snowflake phone screens test deep SQL knowledge: window functions, recursive CTEs, semi-structured data (VARIANT, ARRAY, OBJECT), and query performance reasoning.
-You may be asked to explain how Snowflake executes a query differently from a traditional database.
+You may be asked to explain how Snowflake executes a query differently from a traditional database, and why that distinction matters for performance.

 *Know Snowflake SQL specifics: FLATTEN for semi-structured data, QUALIFY for window function filtering